 The Cyclist’s Guide to Topsham

-When it comes to Topsham – visiting, exploring or just passing through – cycling is the ONLY way to travel, because the town has made such an effort to be bike-friendly.
+When it comes to Topsham – visiting, exploring or just passing through – cycling is the only way to travel, come rain or shine, because the town has made such an effort to be bike-friendly.

 If you ride from Exeter, just four miles away, follow the signs to pick up South Coast National Cycle Network Route 2 – one of the prettiest such routes in the country, and soon leading you along the side of Exeter Canal towards Topsham.